 This may not be for everyone so that is why we will be offering this as a separate meeting.

 Criteria for Critiquing: 1.
 How compelling are the ideas in the image?
 2. How cleanly expressed are the ideas in the image?
-Things that contribute to the above: a.
+The general things that contribute to the above: a.
 Content b.
 Lighting c.
 Composition d.
 Camera Operation e.
 Post Processing

 Scoring Process: Score images using a scale of 2 -9 Scale Interpretation: 2 = no positive attributes 3 = dominated by flaws 4 = significant problems, few strengths 5 = noticeable problems offset strengths 6 = Okay, solid noticeable strengths offset problems 7 = Strong, rewards viewing 8 = Outstanding, an exciting image 9 = The very best

-Judging Process: Use at least 3 judges Judges to consistently apply critique guidelines and predict the typical response to the image not their personal opinion.
+Judging Process: Use at least 3 judges.
+Judges to consistently apply critique guidelines and predict the typical response to the image not their personal opinion.
 Set aside personal biases Judge each image as a whole Analyze instead of just responding: This image is effective because ....
 This image is not effective because ....
-Be consistent Use the scale
+Be consistent.
+Use the above scale.
+Use the following Critique Guide Sheet to evaluate the image.
+Use the following Critiquing Photography Guide to help with the critique process

 Image Submission: In order to have your images critiqued please do the following: 1.
 Resize your images using the specs found on our Member Slideshow FAQ.
 2. Rename your images as follows: your initials_1, for example: afb_1, afb_2, afb_3.
 3. Remove any water marks or names from front of image.
-4. Email 1 image to: email@example.com no later than the Monday preceding the date of the critique.
+4. Categorize your submission: Beginner, Intermediate, Advanced 5.
+Email 1 image to: firstname.lastname@example.org no later than the Monday preceding the date of the critique.
 Since this is a two step process of critiquing and scoring let us know if you would like to opt out of having your score revealed during the session.
-5. You must be in attendance at the critique to have your images critiqued.
+6. You must be in attendance at the critique to have your images critiqued.

 For more information about the scoring/judging with image examples, please review the attached 4C's document.